zostera/django-modeltrans/README.md

 # django-modeltrans

-Translates Django models in a `JSONField` using a registration approach.
+Translates Django model fields in a `JSONField` using a registration approach.

-# Features
+# Features/requirements

-- Use one `django.contrib.postgres.JSONField` (PostgreSQL jsonb field) for every record, rather than one field per language per translatable field.
+- Uses one `django.contrib.postgres.JSONField` (PostgreSQL jsonb field) for every record.
 - Django 1.9, 1.10, 1.11 for now
 - PostgreSQL >= 9.4 and Psycopg2 >= 2.5.4.